Standing as a candidate in a UK Parliamentary Election

 You must sign and submit a Consent to Nomination which is a declaration to the effect that you are qualified to stand, and the consent must be attested by a witness.

 If you wish to appoint another person to act as your election agent you must complete a notice of appointment of election agent, and that appointed agent must sign a declaration of acceptance.
 If no such application is received the candidate will be deemed to be acting as their own agent.

-If you are a candidate for a registered political party you will also need to submit a Certificate of Authorisation and Request to use the Party Emblem.
+If you are a candidate for a registered political party you will also need to submit a Certificate of Authorisation and request to use the party emblem.
 On the close of nominations the candidate will be sent a letter confirming whether or not the nomination is valid.

-If a candidate decides to withdraw their nomination they have until no later than noon on 16th working day prior to the date of the election to withdraw.
+If a candidate decides to withdraw their nomination they have until no later than noon on the 16th working day prior to the date of the election to withdraw.